UofSC-Spring-2023-SCHC-411-H01/homework04/readme.md

-## Homework Template
+## Homework

-This contains the .devcontainer files for Codespaces and the .github files for Classroom.
+We continue geting comfortable with theorem proving in Lean by considering equivalence relations and equivalence classes.